jegali/CPyU/CPU/v5/README.md

 - Secondly, we need an algorithm that calculates the corresponding location.
 We have already described this above and will use it now.
 - Third: The corresponding character from the signetics charset must be drawn on the virtual screen.
 - Fourth: Within the game loop of pygame the screen must be updated.

+I decided to draw the single characters on small pygame surfaces, and when a memory cell is changed, to flash them to a pygame surface, which then represents the virtual monitor.

+The whole thing is done in the monochrome charm of the 70s 80s - I didn't have money for a color monitor.
+Most monitors back then were green, mine was amber.
+A search on the Internet brought this page to light: https://retrocomputing.stackexchange.com/questions/12835/exactly-what-color-was-the-text-on-monochrome-terminals-with-green-on-black-and

+I record the values suggested there for green (#33FF33) and amber (#FFB000) and use them as a rough guide.
+If the colors are too intense, I will adjust the color value.
+So at this point the emulation is more my personal feeling than a correct color choice.

+I also have to take into account the monitor size or video resolutions of today.
+A display of 40x24, where each character to be displayed has a resolution of 7x8, resulting in a total resolution of 280x192 pixels, is hardly bigger than a medium button on a web page.
+Therefore I doubled the display size to 560x384.

+The characters were adjusted as known from the "good old" times: in X-direction I doubled the pixels, in Y-direction I shot in one empty line each to create that well known raster line look.